PlagueVonKarma/jep-hack/README.md

 - The Fairy Feather from Scarlet and Violet has been added to accomodate the Fairy type.
 - The Antique Pot has been added to accomodate a Shuckle evolution!
 - New Club and Wing Fossils; the former for Xylodon, a May98 Prototype Pokemon, and the latter for Feradactyl, (seemingly) an Aerodactyl pre-evolution from the same prototype.
+- The unused Honey Pot from prototype GSC has been added!
+2 days after placing Sweet Honey, you can encounter either Munchlax, Beedrill, Ursaring, or Heracross!

 ## QoL Changes
 - A Trader NPC is available in a new Lake of Rage town area, allowing you to access trade evolutions natively.